Azure/azure-powershell/documentation/breaking-changes/breaking-changes-tool-help.md

 _Change the default parameter for cmdlet '`<cmdlet>`' back to '`<parameterSet>`'._

+_Note_: if the default parameter set name is changed, this breaking change can also be resolved by ensuring that the same set of parameters in the previous default parameter set are found in the new one.
+This also means the parameters' attributes (such as `Mandatory` and `Position`) must also remain the same for the set of parameters that were included.

 ## 1070 - Changed Output Element Type

 ### Description

 _The element type for the output has been changed from `'<oldElementType>'` to `'<newElementType>'`._

 When the type of the output is an array, and the element type of that array has been changed, that is a breaking change.
+If the new output type has all of the properties found in the previous output type, then this is not considered a breaking change.

 For example, if we had a cmdlet `Get-SomeObject` that returned an array of `Foo` objects